jlevere/obsidian-mcp-plugin/README.md

 If the block is found and the patch is valid, only that section will be updated.
 If the file is empty, the updated content will be written as the new file content.

-#### `rollback-edit`
+#### `obsidian-mcp-rollback-edit`

-This tool allows you to revert the last change made to a markdown file by supported file-writing tools (`diff-edit-file`, `upsert-file`, or structured update tools).
+This tool allows you to revert the last change made to a markdown file by supported file-writing tools (`obsidian-mcp-diff-edit-file`, `obsidian-mcp-upsert-file`, or structured update tools).
 Before any of these tools modify a file, the previous content is saved in a rollback store.
-You can use `rollback-edit` to restore the file to its previous state.
+You can use `obsidian-mcp-rollback-edit` to restore the file to its previous state.

 **How to use:**